 During the weekly meeting, you can discuss the major tasks you each need to complete for the upcoming week.
 Make sure you review the past week so you can adjust your plan accordingly if something fell behind.
 This is a great time for you to go out for coffee or lunch together for a half hour or so to get out of the house and enjoy some time together.
 For the daily meeting, it can be a quick meeting to set expectations for the day and set short-term goals so you are both on the same page.

 When you work well with a partner, you can build that to a successful and profitable business.
 Use your relationship as an advantage, so you can continue to grow and share your brand message with ideal clients.
-Ensure your brand message represents you when you download our Guide, 7 Branding Mistakes Wedding Photographers Make (and How to Fix Them)!
+Ensure your brand message represents you when you click on the banner below and download our Guide, 7 Branding Mistakes Wedding Photographers Make (and How to Fix Them)!